nick-otter/nick-otter.github.io/_posts/2023-06-17-How To Write Effective Python.md

   handle.close()       # Always runs after try
 ```

-**Use try/except/else to make it clear which exceptions will be handled by your code and which will propagate up**
+**Use try/except/else to make it clear which exceptions will be handled by your code and which will propagate up**<br>
 When the `try` block doesn't raise an exception the `else` block will run.
 The `else` block helps you minimize the amount of code in the `try` block and improves readability.
 ```
 def load_json_key(data, key):